Anytime-valid sequential testing for elicitable functionals via supermartingales: Specifying the null hypothesis

 Similarly, an \emph{identification function} is a measurable map $m \colon \Lambda \times \Xcal \to \R^k$.
 If for each distribution $\mu \in \mathcal{M}$ the map

 is well-defined and finite, let $T(\mu)$ denote the set of its zeros.
 Then $T$ is called an \emph{identifiable functional (with respect to $\mathcal{M}$)} and $m(\lambda,x)$ a \emph{strict identification function} for $T$.
 A zero of the expected identification function in \eqref{eq:defidfunc} is understood to hold component-wise, since $m(\lambda,X)\in\R^k$.
-These definitions of elicitability and identifiability are called higher-order elicitability by \cite{FisslerZiegel2016}.
+We remark that the identifiability of a functional is conceptually different from the identifiability of parameters in statistical models.
+However, on a certain level there are connections between the two concepts, see \citet[Supplementary Material]{DimitriadisFisslerETAL2022}.
 When applying an elicitable or identifiable functional $T$ to a distribution $\mu$ in the following, we always implicitly assume that the functional is well-defined for this distribution.

 Table~\ref{tab:elicitable-identifiable-quantities} contains some examples of commonly used functionals that happen to be both elicitable and identifiable.
 The presented scoring functions are standard but not strictly consistent on the maximal possible domain $\mathcal{M}$ of definition of the respective functionals.
 Different choices of strictly consistent scoring functions allow to show elicitability of these functionals on their natural domains of definition; see \cite{gneiting2011making} for details.
+Some important functionals are neither identifiable nor elicitable: Examples are the variance and the expected shortfall, where the latter is a prominent risk measure in finance and insurance.

-In the presence of convexity, the connection between scoring and identification functions can be understood through subgradients.
-For instance, if $T$ is an elicitable functional whose scoring function $s(\lambda,x)$ is convex in $\lambda$, then $T$ is also an identifiable functional with identification function $m(\lambda, x) \in \partial_\lambda s(\lambda,x)$, an element of the subgradient of the scoring function with respect to $\lambda$.
+If $T$ is an elicitable functional with a scoring function $s(\lambda,x)$ that is convex in $\lambda$, then, under suitable conditions, $T$ is also an identifiable functional with identification function $m(\lambda, x) \in \partial_\lambda s(\lambda,x)$, an element of the subgradient of the scoring function with respect to $\lambda$.
 For the converse, linking an identification function $m(\lambda, x)$ to a unique convex scoring function $s(\lambda,x)$, more subtle conditions are needed, and we point interested readers to~\citet[Theorem 12.25]{rockafellar2009variational}.
 In the absence of convexity, scoring and identification functions are still linked through gradients under sufficient differentiability assumptions which are formalized as Osband's principle in \cite{FisslerZiegel2016}.